 Twitter dropped its long-awaited S-1 filing on the world today, a step toward becoming a public company.
 The filing, which gives statistics on Twitter's finances and users, is the first real look under the company's hood.
 It's a signal to investors about how the company makes money, how it stacks up to Facebook and other social networks when it comes to user engagement, and what it's worried about as it approaches the public markets.

-We learned that Twitter will list under the handle TWTR and has more than 200 million monthly active users.
+We learned that Twitter will list under the handle TWTR and has more than 200 million monthly active users, 75 percent of whom access the site through a mobile device.
 We also learned who's getting megarich off the IPO.

 Co-founder Evan Williams is the biggest single stockholder, with 12 percent of the company.
 Co-founder Jack Dorsey has 4.9 percent, and CEO Dick Costolo has 1.6 percent.
 Twitter's other shareholders include early investor Peter Fenton, Union Square Ventures, Spark Capital, and Rizvi Traverse.
 Twitter's initial valuation is expected to exceed $10 billion, making Williams a billionaire and other shareholders multi-multimillionaires.